Rounge-lab/GENOMICON-Seq/README.md

 └── seed_log.txt
 ```

-Here, the amplicon sequncing simulation encompassed 2 PCR reactions to active the whole genome sequencing of the HPV16.
+Here, the amplicon sequencing simulation encompassed 2 PCR reactions to active the whole genome sequencing of the HPV16.
 For each generated sample (specified by `NUM_SAMPLES`), generated FASTQ.GZ (or none-compressed FASTQ) can be found in a folder `generated_reads`.
 For each sequence in `FASTA_FILE` a `*_inserted_mutations_overview.csv` will be generated containing all mutations that were inserted during the sample generation.
 The file will include the info about position, nucleotide, complementary nucleotide, trinucleotide, reverse complementary trinucleotide, pentanucleotide, reverse complementary pentanucleotide contexts, and the frequency of each mutations (number of initial genomes the mutation has been introduced to).
 File will not be produced if no mutations were introduced during the sample generation process.
 In addition, again for each sequence in `FASTA_FILE` a `*_mutation_counts.csv` provides the information about how many genome copes has been mutated and how many mutations each mutated copy contained.